-Here’s the process I used on the ribs that day:
+Here’s the process I used on the ribs that day.

 The first step I take is to remove the sheet of membrane on the backside of both slabs of ribs.
 I find working a knife under the membrane, lifting up and then grasping and pulling that loose ‘tag’ with a paper towel will quickly and efficiently remove the entire sheet, usually in one piece.

 Some folks in the bbq community feel that a smear of plain old yellow mustard onto the surface of ribs helps in creating flavor, tenderness and a sticky surface for rubs to adhere.
 Sometimes I’ll do this step, other times not.
-For this demo, I did do the mustard smear on the side ribs, but went without on the slab of babybacks.
+For this demo, I did do the mustard smear on the spare ribs, but went without on the slab of babybacks.

 What would the recipe page on the Dizzy Pig website be without a generous coating of Dizzy Pig products on the meats we’re cooking?
 A lot less flavorful, that’s what!
-Here the side ribs get a generous coating of our Dizzy Dust all-purpose rub.
+Here the spare ribs get a generous coating of our Dizzy Dust all-purpose rub.
 You may detect the yellowish color of the mustard smear peaking through the dusting of rub.